18F/development-guide/_pages/integrations.md

 ---

 Our software is built on the shoulders of giants.
-We use several third parties to perform continuous monitoring, host our apps, etc.; all should be approved on the [GSA IT Standards list](https://ea.gsa.gov/#!/itstandards).
-A public, but only periodically updated, [snapshot of the IT Standards](https://github.com/GSA/data/blob/master/enterprise-architecture/it-standards.csv) is also available.
+We use several third parties to perform continuous monitoring, host our apps, etc.

 ## Standards

-While we don’t formally recommend third-party services, a handful have been approved by GSA IT (some we pay for collectively) and provide services which are essential for attaining an [Authority-to-Operate (ATO)](https://atos.open-control.org).
+While we don’t formally recommend third-party services, a handful have been [approved](https://handbook.tts.gsa.gov/software/#get-access-to-software-we-already-have), procured, and provide services which are essential for attaining an [Authority-to-Operate (ATO)](https://atos.open-control.org).
 To get started quickly and to ease the ATO burden, use these systems; pain awaits your project otherwise.